The application period for the 2021 Minnesota Hemp Program license period is now closed.

 Yes, you can grow certified organic hemp on organic land just as you would any other crop.
 The National Organic Program (NOP) does allow organic certification of hemp grain and fiber.
 They have indicated they may not certify cannabinoid extracts produced from hemp, but each local certifier may handle this matter differently.
 Please visit the MDA's Organic Agriculture website, the USDA/NOP website or contact a USDA Accredited Organic Certifier for more information.

-Currently, no pesticides are labeled for use on hemp in the U.S.
+Currently, no pesticides are labeled for use on hemp in Minnesota.

 Hemp grain harvesting is generally done by straight combining, however swathing is also used.
-Please visit the CHTA’s Hemp Production eGuide for much more information on hemp harvesting.
+Visit the University of Wisconsin Extension's Industrial Hemp Agronomics guide for more information on hemp harvesting.

 In 2017, the University of Minnesota conducted an agronomic study of commercially available industrial hemp varieties to compare grain and oil yields across various agricultural regions of Minnesota.
 Please read the summary of the University of Minnesota variety trials for more information.

 Seed harvested by a licensed hemp grower can be saved or sold for propagation in the future as long as they are not prohibited from such activities by a Seed/Material Usage Agreement signed between the grower and the seed distributor.
+If a grower intends to plant hemp in subsequent years, they must renew their license.
 Certified hemp seed can only be produced by a hemp grower registered with the Minnesota Crop Improvement Association’s seed certification program.
 Growers should be aware that the genetics of the plants will change from one generation to the next when cross-pollination occurs.
 Studies conducted by the University of Minnesota have shown that the THC levels can rise substantially in the offspring.